A Host--Kra ${\mathbf F}_2^\omega$-system of order $5$ that is not Abramov of order $5$, and non-measurability of the inverse theorem for the $U^6({\mathbf F}_2^n)$ norm: Introduction

 Combining Theorem \ref{counter} with the contrapositive of Theorem \ref{implication}, we conclude that Conjecture \ref{btz-conj} also fails when $p=2$ and $k=5$; see also Remark \ref{Direct} for how one might give a more direct construction of a counterexample to that conjecture.
 Our construction was located numerically, but we give a human-verifiable proof of the theorem here, taking advantage in particular of several technical simplifications available in the $p=2$ case (in particular, we take advantage of the ability to identify the $n$-dimensional cube $\{0,1\}^n$ with the $n$-dimensional vector space $\F_2^n$, for instance in \eqref{nbox}).
 It would be interesting to determine the complete range of $p,k$ for which Conjecture \ref{inv-conj-strong} and Conjecture \ref{btz-conj} holds; for instance, the case $p=2,k=4$ remains unresolved for both conjectures, and we have not been able to rigorously establish that these conjectures are monotone\footnote{There is precedent for failure of monotonicity in this subject: in \cite{milicevic-counter}, \cite[Corollary 10]{milicevic-u56} it was shown that a conjecture of Tidor \cite{tidor} on approximately symmetric multilinear forms fails for $4$-linear forms but is true again for $5$-linear forms.
 We thank Luka Mili\'cevi\'c for this example.} in $k$.

-Informally, Theorem \ref{counter} asserts that in characteristic two, there exist ``pseudo-quintic'' functions $f$ which have large $U^6(\F_2^n)$ norm, and in fact correlate with a genuine quintic $e(P)$, but that the quintics that $f$ correlates with will be ``non-measurable'' in the sense that they cannot be approximated by a combination of boundedly many translates of $f$.
+Informally, Theorem \ref{counter} asserts that in characteristic two, there exist ``pseudo-quintic'' functions $f$ which have large $U^6(\F_2^n)$ norm, and in fact correlate with a genuine quintic $e(P)$, but that the quintics that $f$ correlates with will be ``non-measurable'' in the sense that they cannot be approximated\footnote{To justify this intuition, observe from the Stone--Weierstrass theorem that if ${\mathcal F}$ is the $\sigma$-algebra generated by a function $f \in L^\infty(X)$ and its $G$-translates, then a function $g \in L^\infty(X)$ will be ${\mathcal F}$-measurable iff it can approximated in $L^1$ to arbitrary accuracy by a polynomial combination of a finite number of translates of $f$ and $\overline{f}$.
+To ``finitize'' this assertion by replacing the measure-preserving system $X$ with a finite space $\F_2^n$, we informally replace ``finite number of translates'' with ``bounded number of translates'', to prevent the notion of ``measurability'' from becoming trivial in the finitary setting.} in $L^1$ by a polynomial combination of boundedly many translates of $f$ and its complex conjugate.
 Instead, one has to use ``non-measurable'' operations, such as taking exact roots of polynomials as in \cite{taoziegler}, in order to locate such quintics $e(P)$.

 \begin{remark} Recently, quantitative versions of Conjecture \ref{inv-conj} for $p=2$ and $k=3,4,5$ have been established in \cite{tidor, milicevic-u56}; in particular the paper \cite{milicevic-u56} covers the case $p=2,k=5$ of Theorem \ref{counter}.
 This is however not a contradiction; a crucial step \cite[Proposition 3.5]{tidor} in both those papers (a special case of Theorem \ref{cocyc-trivial} below) is the ability to represent a ``strongly symmetric $k$-linear form'' as the $k$-fold derivative of a degree $k$ polynomial, and this step is ``non-measurable'' as it requires one to expand the form into monomials using a choice of basis for $\F_2^n$. \end{remark}